Code-Hex/vz/README.md

 ## REQUIREMENTS

 - Higher or equal to macOS Big Sur (11.0.0)
+  - For macOS Big Sur user, please install with `go get github.com/Code-Hex/vz`
+  - For the latest of macOS user, please install with `go get github.com/Code-Hex/vz/v2`
-- If you're M1 Mac User need higher or equal to Go 1.16
+- If you're Apple Silicon User need higher or equal to Go 1.16

 ## IMPORTANT